PJXIO-Dev/cv-ANPR-system/README.md

 - **CUDA not found:** Ensure the right CUDA toolkit is installed and that `torch.cuda.is_available()` returns `True`.
 - **Tesseract missing:** Install the Tesseract binary and verify `pytesseract.pytesseract.tesseract_cmd` points to it.
 - **Empty OCR text:** Increase `ocr.padding`, switch to `trocr`, or supply a permissive `postprocess.plate_regex` only when you need additional filtering.
+- **GPT OCR skipped:** Install the `openai` package and set `OPENAI_API_KEY` if you want the GPT backend to activate; otherwise the logs will note that GPT OCR was not verified and the configured fallback is in use.
 - **ONNX/TensorRT errors:** Confirm opset compatibility and implement the backend-specific post-processing logic.

 ## Credits & License